Only this pageAll pages

 To perform stablecoin-to-USDD conversions, navigate to the PSM page.

-The PSM allows seamless, zero-fee exchanges between USDD and supported stablecoins, starting with USDT.
+The PSM allows seamless, zero-fee exchanges between USDD and supported stablecoins, starting with USDT or USDC.
 Support for additional stablecoins will be added over time to enhance flexibility and accessibility for users.

 How to Use the PSM